 To properly clean your Invisalign aligners, you must follow the instructions from your orthodontist.
-The cleaning process will depend on how often you wear your aligners and how well you take care of them.
+The cleaning process will depend on how often you wear your aligners and how well you care for them.
 See below to find the importance of cleaning your aligners, along with some of the best methods for caring for your clear aligners.

 In many ways, cleaning your Invisalign retainers is similar to keeping proper oral hygiene for your teeth.
 With proper oral hygiene like brushing and flossing your teeth daily, cleaning your aligners each time, you’ll keep them clean and clear from bacteria.
-Failing to do so can result in them becoming stained, food particles or bacteria being trapped, resulting in bad breath.
+Failing to do so can result in them becoming stained, food particles, or bacteria being trapped, resulting in bad breath.
 When the bacteria spreads, it can cause cavities, tooth decay, gingivitis, or even gum disease to develop.
 With proper care of your clear aligners and your teeth, you’ll protect yourself against unnecessary dental issues while you straighten your teeth.

 Keeping your Invisalign trays clean is one of the most important things you can do to ensure you’re getting the best results from your Invisalign treatment.
-Especially when this type of orthodontic treatment can start from $3000 or more.
-Follow these cleaning tips to keep your Invisalign aligners clean and in good condition.
+Especially when this type of orthodontic treatment can start from $3000 or more, follow these cleaning tips to keep your Invisalign aligners clean and in good condition.

-Each time you eat, it’s important to remove your trays to avoid food particles from building up around your teeth and in your trays.
+Each time you eat, it’s essential to remove your trays to avoid food particles from building up around your teeth and in your trays.
 You’ll also avoid having to clean your aligner tray after eating, which can be a hassle and messy.
-If you do eat with your aligner without proper care, it can cause harm to your gums and teeth.
+If you eat with your aligner without proper care, it can cause harm to your gums and teeth.
 Food particles can get stuck between your teeth and tray, and can cause harmful bacteria in your mouth to create plaque.

 The easiest way to keep your aligners clean is to follow these steps.

 Step 1 – Remove your aligners from your teeth.
-Your dentist can show you how to remove them safely if you’re unsure of how to do so.
+Your dentist can show you how to remove them safely if you’re unsure how to do so.

-Step 3 – After each brushing and or soaking the trays, be sure to rinse your trays with lukewarm water to remove any leftover residue.
+Step 3 – After each brushing and or soaking the trays, be sure to rinse your trays with warm water to remove any leftover residue.
 Never use hot water as it can cause your trays to bend and lose their shape, and never use cold water as it can cause your trays to contract.

 Step 4 – Set aside your aligners so they can air dry.

 Step 5 – Good oral hygiene is essential for the success of your aligners.
 That way, you prevent bacteria from the food you eat before putting on your aligners.
-So brushing your teeth at least twice a day and floss every night before bedtime to remove any food particles or debris is crucial.
+So brushing your teeth at least twice a day and flossing every night before bedtime to remove any food particles or debris is crucial.